-5.12 The IRS assumption means that it can be a disadvantage to be a small TSO but not to be a large TSO.
+5.13 The IRS assumption means that it can be a disadvantage to be a small TSO but not to be a large TSO.
 In Figure 5-2 the large TSO D is benchmarked against the most productive (CRS-efficient) TSO B, the somewhat smaller TSO C is gauged against the standard set by TSO B and A, whereas TSO A (smaller than B) forms a frontier unit for its scale class.
 This is also conceptually appealing.
 A TSO can be small due to the size of the country or by the service area it has to serve and there may be an element of fixed costs involved in the operation of any TSO.
 On the other hand, if a TSO is suffering from extra cost of being large, it is likely that a reorganization of the TSO to imitate a combination of smaller TSOs could improve cost efficiency.

-5.3 Assumptions applied in runs

-Exclusion of significant rehabilitation
+5.3 Exclusion of significant rehabilitation

-5.13 Although informed in the data specification and at workshops, only very few TSOs used the reporting options for significant rehabilitations.
+5.14 Although informed in the data specification and at workshops, only very few TSOs used the reporting options for significant rehabilitations (see Appendix D).
 Worse, of those reporting some TSOs reported proportions of their assets base under significant rehabilitation that do not correspond to any reasonable techno-economic policy.
+As stated in Appendix D, significant rehabilitations are not equivalent to preventive or corrective maintenance, but major overhauls with part of the initial asset retained in a different state.
 In order not to compromise the data quality, the PSG decided to exclude the significant rehabilitation from the benchmarking runs.